 Make sure that your entry and exit points are clear and easy to find.
 Attaching a strobe to a rope hanging under the dive boat is good guidance.
 You can also place a strobe on the shore with an angle that is still visible underwater.

 Also, make sure that your dive light has a strobe.
 This is not only a precautionary step but you can also use it for communication with your dive buddy.

-Have several light sources on your during a night dive.
-This includes a primary dive light and a backup dive light (with the batteries checked).
+Have several light sources on you.
+This includes a primary light and backup light (with the batteries checked).
 If you want then you can also attach locator lights onto your BCD.

-Psssttt… Don’t have a dive light?
+Psssttt… Don’t have a light?
 Here are our 3 most popular dive light picks:

-Plus, you do not need a lot of extra gear for a night dive so it is not a major investment either.
+Plus, you do not need a lot of extra gear so it is not a major investment either.
 Excited to try night diving?
 These are the most beautiful spots for a night dive in the world.